scribe-org/Scribe-iOS/README.md

   - Pull requests are more than welcome!

 - Selecting a noun would display its gender in the preview bar (see issue)

+- Allowing a user to select the verb tense that they want to conjugate into (see issue)

+  - Problem: users don't know what the names of all the verb tenses are

+  - Possible solution: a button could be added to the keyboard that allows a user to select from a series of verb conjugation charts, with this selection putting in the command so that the user can learn it

 - Localizing the Scribe app across various languages and regions